jgm/pandoc/test/command/biblatex-knuth-ct-a.md

 ---
 nocite: "[@*]"
 references:
-- annote: "The first volume of a five-volume book.
+- annote: The first volume of a five-volume book.
 Note the sorttitle and sortyear fields.
 We want this volume to be listed after the entry referring to the entire five-volume set.
 Also note the indextitle and indexsorttitle fields.
-Indexing packages that don't generate robust index entries require some control sequences to be protected from expansion"
+Indexing packages that don't generate robust index entries require some control sequences to be protected from expansion
   author:
   - family: Knuth
     given: Donald E.
   id: "knuth:ct:a"
   issued: 1984
-  language: "en-US"
+  language: en-US
-  publisher: "Addison-Wesley"
+  publisher: Addison-Wesley
-  publisher-place: "Reading, Mass."
+  publisher-place: Reading, Mass.
-  title: "Computers & typesetting"
+  title: Computers & typesetting
   type: book
   volume: A
   volume-title: The TeX book